Khemz-Developer/React-Native-E-commerce-App/README.md

 - Display a list of products
 - View product details
 - Add, update, and remove items in the cart
+- Display the total amount of items in the cart
 - Stylish and responsive UI

 ## Technologies Used